hpcleuven/VscDocumentation/source/software/module_system_basics.rst

 Unloading modules
 ~~~~~~~~~~~~~~~~~

-To unload a specific module, use the ``module unload`` command.
+To unload a specific module, use the ``module unload`` command, e.g.:
-It works consistently with the ``load`` command, and reverses the latter's
-effect.
-One can however unload automatically loaded modules manually, to
-debug some problem.

 ::